dapper91/pjrpc/docs/source/pjrpc/quickstart.rst

 _______________

 The way of using ``pjrpc`` clients is very simple and intuitive.
-Methods may be called by name, using proxy object or by sending handmade ``pjrpc.Request`` class object.
-Of course, the request class can be inherited and easily adapted to your needs.
-Notification requests can be made using ``pjrpc.Request.notify`` method or by sending a ``pjrpc.Request`` object without id.
+Methods may be called by name, using proxy object or by sending handmade :py:class:`pjrpc.common.Request` class object.
+Notification requests can be made using :py:meth:`pjrpc.client.AbstractClient.notify` method or by sending a :py:class:`pjrpc.common.Request` object without id.

 .. code-block:: python